cs2113-s23/cs2113-s23.github.io/wrkshts/J1-wrksht.md

 ### q

-Write a Java program `Q2.java` that asks the user to enter the size of an array, then fills it with multiples of two.
+Write a Java class `Q2` that asks the user to enter the size of an array, then fills it with multiples of two.
 Finally, it generates a string representation of the array, i.e. `{2, 4, 6, 8, ...}`

 #### s